-The Navab Fellowship Program is a combination of an internship experience sponsored by or sourced by a Columbia College alumnus, additional alumni connections and mentorship, professional career development programming, and support from a CCE career counselor.
+The Navab Fellowship Program combines an internship experience sponsored by or sourced by a Columbia College alumnus, additional alumni connections and mentorship, professional career development programming, and support from a CCE career counselor.

 Program features include: